marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 - Be scientifically accurate and thorough,
 - Include at least two appropriate and specific examples of relevant measures,
 - Accurately describe at least two important findings,
-- Convincinly argue for an important future research topic in this domain,
+- Convincingly argue for an important future research topic in this domain,
 - Be written and delivered in an engaging manner, and
 - Be clear enough so that the average adult who knows nothing about this topic can understand everything (I will be testing this!---this is a good chance to get feedback from your friends and family).